ChikoTridipa/ShowCoordinates/README.md

 # ShowCoordinate
-Simple Plugin for Enabling ShowCoordinates Rules for PocketMine
+Simple Plugin to Enabling ShowCoordinates Rules for PocketMine